When you print in a spreadsheet application like Google Sheets or Microsoft Excel you may have more experience printing individual worksheets.

 While many of the spreadsheets that you work on in Google Sheets may only contain one worksheet, there are a number of situations where you may find yourself working on a file that has a lot of different tabs in it.

-Fortunately, Google Sheets makes it possible for you to print the entire workbook at once, which will reduce the amount of steps needed to print all of the tabs in your Google Sheets file.
+Fortunately, Google Sheets makes it possible for you to print the entire workbook at once, which will reduce the number of steps needed to print all of the tabs in your Google Sheets file.

-How to Print All of the Tabs of a Google Sheets Workbook
+How to Print All of the Tabs of a Google Sheets Workbook (Guide with Pictures)

-The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will work in other desktop browsers like Firefox and Safari, too.
+The steps in this article were performed in the desktop version of the Google Chrome Web browser but will work in other desktop browsers like Firefox and Safari, too.

-Step 1: Sign into your Google Drive and open the Google Sheets file for which you would like to print the entire workbook.
+Step 1: Sign in to your Google Drive and open the Google Sheets file for which you would like to print the entire workbook.

 Step 2: Select the File tab at the top of the window, then choose the Print option at the bottom of this menu.